Dancin' Party

 "Dancin' Party" is a song written by Kal Mann and Dave Appell and performed by Chubby Checker.
 In 1962, the track reached No. 12 on the Billboard Hot 100 and No. 19 on the Canadian and UK Singles Charts.

 It was featured on his 1963 compilation album, Chubby Checker's Biggest Hits.

 In 1963, Gary U.S. Bonds filed a $100,000 lawsuit against Checker, claiming that Checker stole "Quarter to Three" and turned it into "Dancin' Party."
-The lawsuit is later settled out of court.
+The lawsuit was later settled out of court.